 Any member of the BU community—student, staff, faculty, or alum—interested in running is asked to electronically submit a brief written statement or video describing what running the marathon in honor of Lu would mean to them by end of day, Friday, February 7.
 The five winners will be chosen soon after.
 Kenneth Elmore, dean of students, says the ideal submission will be “respectful of this occasion and will really demonstrate why a person feels they can engage in this honor that we have been given.”

-Submissions will be reviewed by representatives from the Dean of Students Office, Marsh Chapel, the International Students & Scholars Office, Alumni Relations, Student Government, Government & Community Affairs, the Office of the Provost, and the Lu family.
+Submissions will be reviewed by representatives from the Dean of Students Office, Marsh Chapel, the International Students & Scholars Office, Alumni Relations, Student Government, Government and Community Affairs, the Office of the Provost, and the Lu family.

 “Throughout my interactions with them, this family has shown me what grace is all about,” says Elmore (SED’87).
 “For them to think of us during their time of sadness and sorrow, and to give the people in this community the chance to show their support in such a spectacular way, we should be humbled and honored.”

 With only 11 weeks until the Marathon, anyone chosen to run who has not been training will need to begin immediately.
-Jennifer Battaglino (SED’03), instructor of a FitRec marathon training class, has volunteered to help runners train.
+Jennifer Carter-Battaglino (SED’03), instructor of a FitRec marathon training class, has volunteered to help runners train.
 Barnes & Noble at BU will design jerseys for the runners.